Community Stories

 Helping people with mental issues find employment and care

 Brett was an art major when the voices started.
 Diagnosed with paranoid schizophrenia, he struggled to come to terms with his illness.
-“I didn’t accept that I was ill for several years,” Brett says.
+“I didn’t accept that I was ill for several years,” Brett said.
 Today, Brett is hard at work supporting Scripps Mercy Hospital’s billing and reimbursement team.

 Rose “Posey” Hagarman, who has lived with major depression most of her life, became a master’s-prepared surgical ICU nurse.
-“I was devastated when I couldn’t continue that job after a stroke,” says Posey.
+“I was devastated when I couldn’t continue that job after a stroke,” said Posey.
 “Through the years I tried a lot of different things that didn’t work.
 And then, there was this beautiful program called A-Visions.
 Some people are just dropped onto the street after their initial treatment.
 But here, they lift you up.”

 These two stories and countless others are all thanks to A-Visions, an innovative and nationally recognized work program launched in 2002 by Jerry Gold, PhD.
 Along with therapy, A-Visions empowers people like Brett and Rose to secure volunteer or paid employment at Scripps and other organizations.